 Outreach is your team’s system of action, designed to drive better outcomes at every stage of the sales cycle.

-We’ve got more proof too, by the way.
+We’ve got more proof:

-When the right insights are surfaced at the right time, and your entire sales team is operating from the same playbook is when win rates start to scale.
+Our customer, Pushpay, increased their win rate by 62 percent after implementing Outreach’s conversation intelligence and coaching workflows.
+When the right insights are surfaced at the right time, and your entire sales team is operating from the same playbook, is when win rates start to scale.

 Close rate might make your funnel look full, but win rate shows you who’s actually crossing the finish line.
 If you're serious about improving rep performance, forecasting with confidence, and scaling revenue, it's time to move beyond vanity metrics.

 Win rate is a number that is a reflection of how well your team sells when it really counts.
-When you focus on what really matters, you get better coaching, smarter forecasting, more consistent pipeline execution.
+When you focus on what really matters, you get better coaching, smarter forecasting, and more consistent pipeline execution.

 Here are the basic formulas: